Written by Steven Moffat. Part 2 of the two-part finale to Series 8.

 - Our Presidents Are Different: The Doctor becomes President of Earth.
 All the nations agreed to this.
 The Doctor thinks it's rubbish.

-- Our Zombies Are Different: The Cybermen are corpses given full cyber-upgrades, deleted emotions and barely anything of a personality; pretty similar to regular zombies, in that their bodies have decayed, and the emotions and personality are gone.
-Unlike regular zombies, they have a hive mind, are a bit more endurable, can fly, and don't need to be bitten to spread — it happens via Nanomachines after their victim dies.
+- Our Zombies Are Different: The Cybermen created by Missy are corpses given full cyber-upgrades, deleted emotions and barely anything of a personality; pretty similar to regular zombies, in that their bodies have decayed, and the emotions and personality are gone.
+Unlike regular zombies, they can talk, have a hive mind, are a bit more endurable, can fly, and don't need to be bitten to spread — it happens via Nanomachines after their victim dies.
 Bonus points for the Mistress fitting various characteristics of a Lich, one of the typical creators of zombie armies.

 - Personal Raincloud: Though not located over people, but rather graveyards, mausoleums, and such.